Archive #47: The Newly Annotated Journey to the West With Illustrations (Xinshuo Xiyouji (tuxiang), 1749/1888)

 Sun Wukong’s Names and Titles

-I was recently contacted by a reader who said they were researching the various nicknames of Sun Wukong.
-I had never thought about this before, so I thought I’d write an article to help them out.
+I was recently contacted by a reader who said they were researching the Monkey King’s various nicknames.
+I had never thought about this before, so I decided to write an article to help them out.
 I am indebted to Irwen Wong of the Journey to the West Library blog for helping me with some of the more obscure terms.
 If you know of others that I missed, please let me know in the comments below or by email (see the “contact” button).

-The vast majority of the terms listed here come from the standard 1592 edition of Journey to the West (Xiyouji西遊記; hereafter JTTW).
+The vast majority of the terms listed here come from the standard 1592 edition of Journey to the West (Xiyouji西遊記; “JTTW” hereafter) (Wu & Yu, 2012).
 I have also added a few terms from a precursor, The Story of How Tripitaka of the Great Tang Procures the Scriptures (Da Tang Sanzang qujing shihua大唐三藏取經詩話, c. late-13th-century) (Wivell, 1994).
 I did this to show that certain variations of names or titles have existed for centuries.

-I. Mentioned in the narrative
+1. Mentioned in the Narrative

 These are names or titles mentioned by the narrative.